AWS Database Blog

 Update from May 29, 2018: Today, we published Z-order indexing for multifaceted queries in Amazon DynamoDB: Part 2.
 TL;DR Using Z-order indexing, you can efficiently run range queries on any combination of fields in your schema.
 Although Amazon DynamoDB doesn’t natively support Z-order indexing, you can implement the functionality entirely from the client side.
 A single […]

-How to Stream Data from Amazon DynamoDB to Amazon Aurora using AWS Lambda and Amazon Kinesis Firehose
+How to Stream Data from Amazon DynamoDB to Amazon Aurora using AWS Lambda and Amazon Data Firehose

-Aravind Kodandaramaiah is a partner solutions architect with the AWS Partner Program Introduction We find that customers running AWS workloads often use both Amazon DynamoDB and Amazon Aurora.
-Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
-Its flexible data model and reliable performance […]
+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
+We find that customers running AWS workloads often use both Amazon DynamoDB and Amazon Aurora.
+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency […]

 How to Configure a Private Network Environment for Amazon DynamoDB Using VPC Endpoints